 The thing I like most about this mouse trap is its efficiency.
 The mice never know what hit them.
-In less than three seconds they are gone, with no drawn out suffering in between.
+In less than five seconds they are gone, with no drawn out suffering in between.
 As soon as a mouse steps on plate in the kill chamber, it’s gone.
 And the other thing I like is the fact that the mouse will never escape to run off with the bait, as they often do with snap traps.
 The mouse has to cross the kill chamber to get at the bait, stuck on the far wall, and it can never get that far before the trap is activated.

 This trap is so easy to operate.
-It’s foolproof, really.
+It’s fool proof, really.
 You just need to make sure it’s switched off, then bait the trap, then switch it on and place it where you can see the most mouse activity.
 After that you just need to wait for the trap to do what it does best – catch mice.

 Is it the perfect mouse trap?
 Maybe not, as there are a few niggling things you should know about, but when it comes to building a better mouse trap, Victor have come as close to perfection with this trap as I have ever seen.

 What makes the M2524 Victor Mouse Trap so efficient, safe and clean?

 The mice are not killed by some physical force, as is the case with snap traps.
 They are killed by a powerful electric shock, so there is no blood or gore – no mess and no fuss.
 This makes the bodies much more easy to dispose of.
 It also makes it much easier to keep the mouse trap clean.
 This is an important aspect as cleaning blood from an electronic device is not something you would want to do.
 I find that a gentle wipe down with a damp cloth every so often is all it takes.